African-American English: African Nova Scotian English

 The grammar of ANS is largely based on standard English, but there are several distinct features that set it apart from other varieties of English.
-These features include the use of the negative concord - which is the use of multiple negative words in a sentence to emphasize the negative - and the double negative, which is the use of two negative words in a sentence to express a positive meaning.
-In addition, ANS also has its own pronunciation rules, such as the use of the letter “d” instead of “th” and the dropping of the “g” in words ending in “ing”.
+These features include the use of the negative concord—which is the use of multiple negative words in a sentence to emphasize the negative—and the double negative, which is the use of two negative words in a sentence to express a positive meaning.
+In addition, ANS also has its own pronunciation rules, such as the use of the letter "d" instead of "th" and the dropping of the "g" in words ending in "ing".

 A commonality between African Nova Scotian English and African-American Vernacular English is (r)-deletion.
 This rate of deletion is 57% among Black Nova Scotians, and 60% among African Americans in Philadelphia.
 Meanwhile, in the surrounding mostly white communities of Nova Scotia, (r)-deletion does not occur.

 Older African-American English

-Older or earlier African-American English refers to a set of many heterogeneous varieties studied and reconstructed by linguists as theoretically spoken by the first African Americans and African slaves in the United States.
+Older or earlier African-American English refers to a set of many heterogeneous varieties studied and reconstructed by linguists as theoretically spoken by the first African Americans and enslaved Africans in British America and, later, the United States.
 Of primary interest is the direct theoretical predecessor to AAVE.
-Mainly four types of sources have been used for the historical reconstruction of older AAVE: written interviews, ex-slave audio recordings, the modern diaspora dialects of isolated black communities, and letters written by 18th- and 19th-century African Americans.
+Mainly four types of sources have been used for the historical reconstruction of older AAVE: written interviews, ex-slave audio recordings, the modern diaspora dialects of isolated Black communities, and letters written by 18th- and 19th-century African Americans.
 The use of the zero copula (the absence of is or are, as in she gon' leave), nonstandard plural forms (the three man, mans, or even mens) and multiple negatives (as in no one didn't leave me nothing) were occasional or common variants in these earlier dialects, and the latter item even the preferred variant in certain grammatical contexts.
 Other nonstandard grammatical constructions associated with AAVE are documented in older dialects too; however, many of them are not, evidently being recent innovations of 20th-century urban AAVE.